 Our curriculum will provide a contemporary approach to these timeless principles by utilizing best practice from across the world.
 In particular, we are inspired by the work of E.D.
 Hirsch’s Core Knowledge Curriculum in America.
 This curriculum has had great success in placing a traditional body of knowledge at the heart of its curriculum.

 I was still thinking about this as I read tweets by @imagininquiry about Foucault.
-Implicit to Foucault’s thinking is a challenge to modern forms of knowledge, rationality, social institutions, and subjectivity that seem given and natural but in fact are contingent socio-historical constructs of power and domination.
+Implicit to Foucault’s thinking is a challenge to modern forms of knowledge, rationality, social institutions, and subjectivity that seems given and natural but in fact are contingent socio-historical constructs of power and domination.
 For Foucault and Freire the essence of education is not to accumulate knowledge as a “thing in itself” but to learn how to challenge it; build upon it progressively and avoid creating new power structures even where they seem to have progressive foundations.